hasker2/SpamScript/README.md

 # SpamScript
 Spamming script for telegram.
 You can use it to promote your service/channel/web-site.
-Free.
+Free.\
+It's open source s you can edit as you wish
 # Installing PC (Windows)
 [Python](https://www.python.org/downloads/) 3+ required\
 [Git](https://git-scm.com/downloads) required\